Some of the links in this post may be affiliate links. See our disclosure for more info.

 Whew!
 That was a lot!
 Okay, now you might be thinking, “What now?
 So many choices… Where do I start?”

 Whatever you do, don’t try to read them all in one go.
 Go back and scan the list, then pick 2-3 blogs that caught your attention.
-Or you can pick depending on which blogs will help with your goals for this year.
+Or you can choose which blogs will help with your life goals this year.

 After that, choose all the blogs that you might read, or be interested in reading this year, then follow them on Twitter.
 That way, you’ll get updates from them and won’t forget to check their site.